Byodo-In Temple Dress Code: Complete Visitor Guide (Oahu, Hawaii)

 Understanding the Purpose of the Dress Code

-Is There an Official Dress Code?
+Is There an Official Dress Code at Byodo-In Temple?

-Core Rules of Byodo-In Temple Dress Code
+Core Rules of the Byodo-In Temple Dress Code

-Let’s make it simple.
-These are the main rules you should follow:
+Here are the main rules to follow:

 - Keep your shoulders covered

-- Avoid very short clothes
+- Skip very short shorts or skirts

-- Avoid tight or revealing clothing
+- Skip tight or very revealing clothes

-- Wear clean and simple clothes
+- Wear clean, simple clothes

 These rules apply to both men and women.